Grosse Pointe, Michigan: In popular culture

 In the 1990s CBS television series, Northern Exposure, the lead character Maggie O'Connell was a rugged bush pilot living in a remote log cabin, but had been raised in a privileged family in Grosse Pointe.
 In S4, E14, Maggie and Joel visit her family in an episode entitled "Grosse Pointe, 48230."

 The 1993 book The Virgin Suicides (and the 1999 film of the same name) were about a 1970s era white family in Grosse Pointe.
 The book was written by Jeffrey Eugenides.
 The film was directed by Sofia Coppola and starred Kirsten Dunst.

 In the 1997 film, Grosse Pointe Blank, John Cusack plays an LA-based hitman who grew up in Grosse Pointe.
 After going to Detroit for a job, he returns to his hometown for a class reunion.

 In 2000, there was a short-lived TV series on the WB network called Grosse Pointe.
 It was created by Darren Star and the ensemble cast included Irene Molloy, Al Santos and Joely Fisher.
 The series often featured appearances by actors from other Darren Star series including Sarah Michelle Gellar, Kristin Davis and Jason Priestley.
 The series was a show within a show, focusing on the actors in a TV show that was set in an affluent Detroit suburb but mimicked the characters of Aaron Spelling's hit, Beverly Hills 90210.
 Grosse Pointe only lasted one season with 17 episodes.

 Grosse Pointe Garden Society was a 2025 NBC series that lasted one season.
-It revolved around four suburban women who share a murderous secret.
+It revolved around four suburban people who share a murderous secret.
 It received favorable reviews from critics.

+In the final scene of the movie Gran Torino (2008) the character Thao is seen driving the 1972 Ford Torino along Lakeshore Drive, also known as Jefferson Avenue.